In this inaugural episode of The Nexus Podcast, we take a deeper dive into the “neurodiverse furniture project.”

 While most students and faculty members spent their summer breaks away from campus, a quartet of industrial-design undergrads toiled in a Hayward Hall basement studio with an eye toward a future of neurodiverse inclusion.

-Collaborating with Dr. Wendy Ross’s team at the Center for Autism and Neurodiversity, they conceptualized, researched and fabricated a chair that will offer comfort for neurodiverse and other anxious patients inside Jefferson’s state-of-the-art Specialty Care Pavilion at 1101 Chestnut St.
+Collaborating with Dr. Wendy Ross’s team at the Center for Autism and Neurodiversity, they conceptualized, researched and fabricated a chair that will offer comfort for neurodiverse and other anxious patients inside Jefferson’s state-of-the-art Honickman Center at 1101 Chestnut St.

 On Feb.
 1, officials gathered on the site to celebrate the milestone “Topping Off” ceremony, an event held to recognize the completion of vertical construction en route to its expected opening in 2026.